-When it comes to physically investing in this type of stock, you will likely need to contact the company directly or use an online investment platform such as Freetrade or Robinhood.
+When it comes to physically investing in this type of stock, you will likely need to contact the company directly or use an online investment platform such as Freetrade.
 You’ll also likely need to invest a minimum amount of money to get started, though this can vary from company to company depending on what they expect from you.
 It’s also largely dependent on how much their shares currently cost.

 Do always make sure you monitor your dividends and stocks carefully through your portfolio and/or brokerage account.
 It’s a fact that companies may change their dividends policies at any time.
 This means withdrawing them altogether, too.
 Vigilance is key!

 Knowing what stocks give dividends is the key to success here – but it’s not always a cut-and-dried process.
 Your best bet is likely to consult an experienced broker or to keep your eye on the wider markets to see which companies will likely be able to afford sharing off dividends from time to time.
 However, the biggest firms aren’t always the ones who are most likely to give stock dividends – consider looking into long-running companies with low volatility, for example.
 You don’t necessarily have to head for Netflix or Apple to get your hands on the best stock dividends.